The vaccine passport is required for the zoo visit.

-The advance purchase of tickets online is strongly recommended for visiting the zoo.
+The advance purchase of tickets online is mandatory for visiting the zoo, including for zoo members.
 You will have up to 24 hours before the date of your visit to change your reservation if necessary.

 Observe the cough etiquette.
 If you have symptoms of Covid-19 or have been in contact with an infected person, postpone your visit to another day.

-Hand washing stations are available at the main pavilion, as well as on site throughout the zoo.
-Please wash your hands upon arrival, and as soon as necessary during your visit.
+Hand washing stations are available at the main pavilion.
+Please wash your hands upon arrival, and as soon you're coming back indoors.

 The whole visit takes place outside, as we temporarily closed our indoor exhibits.
 Please note that we do not reimburse in case of bad weather (rain, snow or ice).